eml-c2191/location-api/README.md

 - Handling exception by using global exception filter.
 I also have Exception Module to use in case we want to self-handle others case
 - Validate input using  class-validator.
 - Validate basic case for get, update and delete  action
+- Validate circular dependency for update action
+- Enforce unique constraint on both building and Location number

 ## What I will do next
 - try to fix known issue